DigitalGlobe/gbdxtools/README.rst

     pip install gbdxtools

 In order to use gbdxtools, you need GBDX credentials.
-Talk to Jordan Winkler (jordan.winkler@digitalglobe.com) to get those.
+Email geobigdata@digitalglobe.com to get these.

 This repo is intended as a useful exercise in elegant open source Python development.
 A presentation which outlines the principles can be found here http://youngpm.github.io/python-brownbag/#1.